 Democrats Have The Wind At Their Backs, But Can They Capitalize?

-Political calculations can change about as quickly as the news.
-Just look at last week — the news that a speaker of the House announced his retirement and a Robert Mueller Russia investigation that keeps ensnaring people close to the president were drowned out temporarily when President Trump announced a military strike against Syria.
+Just look at last week: The news that a speaker of the House announced his retirement, and a Robert Mueller Russia investigation that keeps ensnaring people close to the president, were drowned out temporarily when President Trump announced a military strike against Syria.

 But barring deeper involvement in Syria, the midterm calculus remains the same — Democrats have a distinct advantage at this point.

-That's true for several reasons, and was highlighted by data from the Pew Research Center presented at a panel last week at the National Press Club for Washington embassy staffers from various countries (at which, your author was a panelist).
+That's true for several reasons — and it was highlighted by data from the Pew Research Center presented at a National Press Club panel last week for Washington embassy staffers from various countries (at which your author was a panelist).

-That presentation sets the backdrop for the midterms well.
-It drew on interviews from multiple recent Pew surveys as well as combined 2017 ones with the same questions over the year.
-In other words, it's a lot of people, much more than one typical poll.
+The Pew presentation set the backdrop for the midterms well.
+It drew on interviews from multiple recent Pew surveys, and also looked at ones from 2017 with the same questions.
+In other words, it considered a lot of people's responses, much more than one typical poll.

 There were some fascinating details about gender, race and education, differences between the generations, who's making up the parties and how that's changed over the last two decades.
-It's chock full of charts, which are used below (with permission) in this post.
+It was chock full of charts, which are used below (with permission) in this post.

 Democrats have advantages — most principally an unpopular president